 “In this age of short attention spans, news evaporates and history is too often forgotten.
 Thanks to the careful reporting and heart-felt writing of Elaine Thomas, the stories and sacrifices of 63 World War II veterans in Fayette County, Texas, will live on forever.
 Have a tissue handy when you read Veterans’ Voices because this tribute to the Greatest Generation will bring tears as well as a much-needed reminder that we have a lot to learn from the wisdom of our elders.”
 Annette McGivney

 The ranks of the Greatest Generation are dwindling rapidly.
-It is estimated that less than 240,000 of the 16 million World War II veterans remain alive in the U.S. today.
-Sadly, of the eight men you heard on this program, only Otto Fuchs is still alive.
+It is estimated that less than 167,284 of the 16 million Americans who served in World War II were alive in 2022, according to the National World War II Museum.
+Sadly, of the eight men who shared their stories on this program, only Otto Fuchs is still living.

 In honor of those who shared their stories in Veterans’ Voices and Home Front Memories, I am donating proceeds from book sales to fund student scholarships at Blinn College.
 Blinn